openwallet-foundation-labs/identity-credential/README.md

 test events organized by participants of the ISO/IEC JTC1 SC17 WG10
 working group.

+The `appholder` offers two flavors: `wallet` and `purse`.
+There is not much difference between the two, except they have different application id, so they can coexist in a single device.
+They also have different labels and icon color.
+To select the desired flavor when running the app on a device/emulator, inside the Android Studio open the `Build Variants` panel.
+It should be easily reachable on the left side bar of the Android Studio, or by selecting: _View -> Tool Windows -> Build Variants_.
+Inside the `Build Variants` panel, at the `appholder` row, the desired flavor can be chosen.
+Once a flavor is selected, by running the app it will install it on the target device/emulator.

 ## ISO 18013-7 Reader Website

 The `wwwverifier` module contains the source code for a website acting as an